 Beginning 180 days after the effective date of this registration statement, the holders of our registrable securities are entitled to demand registration rights.
-Under the terms of our investor rights agreement, we will be required, upon the request of holders of at least a majority of our outstanding registrable securities, to file a registration statement and effect the registration of these shares for public resale, unless our board of directors decides in good faith that such registration would be materially detrimental to us and our stockholders under the circumstances.
+Under the terms of our investor rights agreement, we will be required, upon the request of holders of at least a majority of our outstanding registrable securities, to file a registration statement and use commercially reasonable efforts to effect the registration of these shares for public resale.
 We are required to effect up to two registrations pursuant to this provision of the investor rights agreement.